A natural remedy for fleas is proper dog nutrition. Keep dogs fleas and itchy skin away with these other methods as well while building immunity.

 I know first hand the effects of a flea infestation can be brutal.

-If you read what happened to my dogs, you’ll see I have learned this the hard way, and I never want a repeat performance.
+I have learned this the hard way, and I never want a repeat performance.
 Never ever.
 I hate fleas with a passion!

 The healthier your dog is, the better outcome you will have with natural flea remedies.

 Okay, let’s get started.
 A natural remedy for fleas list is here.
 For details about the benefits of each and exactly how to use them, click on the link for each one.

 Now I’ll explain how well they work.
 Nematodes work very well.
 And as long as they have a cozy place to live in your yard, they will last forever.
 You don’t use pesticides out there do you?
 (I know you don't want to buy them and then accidentally kill them.)

 I love diatomaceous earth and borax as a natural remedy for fleas.
 Both damage the flea’s exoskeleton so that it dies of dehydration.
 Borax cannot be used outside because of wet conditions.